Stainless steel, broken glass and buzz, Tesla makes a pickup

 Musk stands to face competition when his truck hits the market.
 Ford, which has long dominated the pickup truck landscape, plans to launch an all-electric F-150 pickup.
 General Motors CEO Mary Barra said its battery-electric pickup will come out by the fall of 2021.

-Rivian, a startup based near Detroit, plans to begin production in the second half of 2020 on an electric pickup that starts at $69,000 and has a battery range of 400-plus miles (643.7-kilometers).
+Rivian, a startup based near Detroit, plans to begin production in the second half of 2020 on an electric pickup that starts at $69,000 and has a battery range of 400-plus miles (640 kilometers).

 Tesla has struggled to meet delivery targets for its sedans, and some fear the new vehicle will shift the company’s attention away from the goal of more consistently meeting its targets.